NoemPHP/state-machine/docs/README.md

 * **Entry & Exit events**: Attach arbitrary subscribers to state changes.
 * **Region & State context**: Store data relevant to the current application state.
 Data can be scoped for an individual state - or shared with the entire region
 * **State inheritance**: Since regions can be nested, each region can request specific data to be passed down from the parent region.
-* **Middleware**: Before creating the final machine, your can augment your definitions with reusable middlewares
+* **Middleware**: Before creating the final machine, your can augment your definitions with reusable middlewares.

 ## Installation